 I’ve really loved a lot of Cravens early works, I have a soft spot for 70’s horror and thrillers and I adore his early works a lot more than the recent films, I dunno why, maybe in 30 years I’ll grow to love those as well!?
 I think he took a lot more risks back in the day but it was easier to shock and disgust and he was probably high as a kite too as apparently everyone was.

-Anyway I’ll write an amazing piece in honour of a great director and man one day, in the meantime here are 5 Selected Craven movies.
+Anyway I’ll write an amazing piece in honor of a great director and man one day, in the meantime here are 5 Selected Craven movies.
 In no particular order…

 01.Last House on the Left (1972)